 Use of Private Funds for Match or Maintenance of Effort: Donated funds do not need to be under the administrative control of the Lead Agency to qualify as an expenditure for federal match.
-However, Lead Agencies do need to identify and designate in the state/territory Plan the donated funds given to public or private entities to implement the child care program (98.55(f)).
+However, Lead Agencies do need to identify and designate in the state/territory Plan the donated funds given to public or private entities to implement the CCDF child care program (98.55(f)).

-Note: The Lead Agency must check at least public and/or private funds as matching, even if preK fun ds also will be used.
-X P N/A-The territory is not required to meet CCDF matching and MOE requirements ablic funds are used to meet the CCDF matching fund requirement.
-Public funds may include general revenue funds, county or other local public funds, state/territory-specific funds acco tax, lottery), or any other public funds.
-O If checked, identify the source of funds: State General Funds If known, identify the estimated amount of public funds that the Lead Agency will receive: \$ Private donated funds are used to meet the CCDF matching funds requirement.
-Only privat funds received by the designated entities or by the Lead Agency may be counted for match purposes (98.53(f)).
-If checked, are those funds: donated directly to the State? donated to a separate entity(ies) designated to receive private donated funds If checked, identify the name, address, contact, and type of entities designated to receive private donated funds: If known, identify the estimated amount of private donated funds that the Lead Agency will receive: \$ State expenditures for preK programs are used to meet the CCDF matching funds requirement.
-If checked, provide the estimated percentage of the matching fund requirement that will be met with preK expenditures (not to exceed 30 percent): If the percentage is more than 10 percent of the matching fund requirement, describe how the State will coordinate its preK and child care services: If known, identify the estimated amount of preK funds that the Lead Agency will receiv for the matching funds requirement: \$ Describe the Lead Agency efforts to ensure that preK programs meet the needs of working parents: State expenditures for preK programs are used to meet the CCDF maintenance-of-effort requirements.
-If checked, The Lead Agency assures that its level of effort in full-day/full-year child care services has not been reduced, pursuant to 98.55(h)(1) and 98.15(6).
-No

-Which of the following funds does the Lead Agency intend to use to meet the CCDF matching and MOE requirements described in 98.55(e) and 98.55(h)?
-Check all that apply.
+N/A - The territory is not required to meet CCDF matching and MOE requirements

+Public funds are used to meet the CCDF matching fund requirement.
+Public funds may include any general revenue funds, county or other local public funds, state/territory-specific funds (tobacco tax, lottery), or any other public funds.

+-- If checked, identify the source of funds:

+State General Funds

+-- If known, identify the estimated amount of public funds that the Lead Agency will receive: \$ donated directly to the State?

+Private donated funds are used to meet the CCDF matching funds requirement.
+Only private funds received by the designated entities or by the Lead Agency may be counted for match purposes (98.53(f)).

+-- If checked, are those funds:

+donated to a separate entity(ies) designated to receive private donated funds?

+-- If checked, identify the name, address, contact, and type of entities designated to receive private donated funds:

+-- If known, identify the estimated amount of private donated funds that the Lead Agency will receive: \$

+State expenditures for preK programs are used to meet the CCDF matching funds requirement.

+If checked, provide the estimated percentage of the matching fund requirement that will be met with preK expenditures (not to exceed 30 percent):

+-- If the percentage is more than 10 percent of the matching fund requirement, describe how the State will coordinate its preK and child care services:

+-- If known, identify the estimated amount of preK funds that the Lead Agency will receive for the matching funds requirement: \$

+-- Describe the Lead Agency efforts to ensure that preK programs meet the needs of working parents:

+State expenditures for preK programs are used to meet the CCDF maintenance-of-effort requirements.
+If checked,

+-- The Lead Agency assures that its level of effort in full-day/full-year child care services has not been reduced, pursuant to 98.55(h)(1) and 98.15(6).

+🗖 No

-□ Yes Describe the Lead Agency efforts to ensure that preK programs meet the needs of working parents: Estimated percentage of the MOE Fund requirement that will be met with preK expenditures (not to exceed 20 percent): • If the percentage is more than 10 percent of the MOE requirement, describe how the State will coordinate its preK and child care services to expand the availability of child care: If known, identify the estimated amount of preK funds that the Lead Agency will receiv 'e for the MOF Fund requirement: \$
+-- Describe the Lead Agency efforts to ensure that preK programs meet the needs of working parents:

+-- Estimated percentage of the MOE Fund requirement that will be met with preK expenditures (not to exceed 20 percent):

+-- If the percentage is more than 10 percent of the MOE requirement, describe how the State will coordinate its preK and child care services to expand the availability of child care:

+-- If known, identify the estimated amount of preK funds that the Lead Agency will receive for the MOE Fund requirement: \$

-1.5 Public-Private Partnerships
+1.6 Public-Private Partnerships